-Take posaconazole regularly as directed with a glass of water.
-Swallow the tablet whole, do not crush or chew it.
-Keep taking it until the course is finished, even if you start to feel better.
+Take posaconazole regularly with food as directed.
+Measure the liquid carefully with an oral syringe or measuring spoon.
+Shake the bottle well before measuring each dose.
+Keep taking it until the course is finished, even when you start to feel better.

 Take the missed dose as soon as possible and continue as directed.

 Some medicines available without a prescription may react with posaconazole including: